FEMR/femr/README.md

-# fEMR - Free Electronic Medical Records
+# FEMR - Free Electronic Medical Records

-A simple, free, and lightweight EMR system.
+A simple and lightweight EMR system.

 ### Description

-fEMR is an free electronic medical record system.
-It is designed to help with the Wayne State University's School of Medicine's World Health Student Organization in Haiti.
-The goal is to become an easy EMR solution for remote clinics who depend on speed and ease of use rather than features.
+The goal is to become an easy EMR solution for remote clinics who depend on speed and ease of use rather than complex features.

 ### Dependencies